servirtium/README/starting-a-new-implementation.md

 GET and POST may be in the markdown as emphasised like *GET* or *POST* (asterisk or underscore before & after the word in the markdown).
 This should be optional too via a recorder method like `emphasizeHttpVerbs()` (or similar).
 The Playback mode should just adapt to what it encounters.

+## 10. Publish to package/module-land for your lang family

+That's Maven-central, pub-dev, cpan etc.

+## 11. Proxy Server mode of operation

+This one varies per language and the HTTP request initiation available.
+Client calls to an arbitrary server, can be run through a proxy server on the way there.
+Some commercial Service Virtualization techs like HoverFly work this way by design.
+For Servirtium it is an option.
+If mounted as a Proxy Server technologies that would call over the wire may not be specifically configured for it.

 # Notes on prior implementations